 My most valuable mentor in these early years was Herb Costner, who became the Department of Sociology chair a few months after I arrived.
 Herb was a master (and model) administrator-in terms of knowledge, diplomacy, and temperament.
-He had been an associate dean for UW social sciences, had spent several years in senior position at the National Science Foundation in Washington, DC, and was widely respected by everyone for his wisdom and integrity.
+He had been an associate dean for social sciences at UW, had spent several years in senior position at the National Science Foundation in Washington, DC, and was widely respected by everyone for his wisdom and integrity.
 Herb must have decided that I had potential and that a revitalized CSDE would be good for Sociology and the University.

 Herb first engineered my appointment to the Department of Sociology Executive Committee-an opportunity to learn about departmental issues and personalities and how Herb anticipated problems before they arose.
 Herb then introduced me to the key administrators on campus, accompanying me for in-person visits to their offices.
 Herb coached me on what resources might be possible and gave me feedback for follow up memos.
+Herb even arranged for a feature story about me and CSDE in the UW Week-the University of Washington administration newspaper.
 From time to time, Herb also explained why some sociology colleagues might be concerned that gains for CSDE might come at the expense of other departmental priorities.
 I learned a lot about being a thoughtful administrator by just watching Herb.